Before admission

 Why do I need a dental exam before surgery?

 Your mouth has a lot of bacteria.
-As the dentist is working on your mouth that bacteria gets into the blood stream.
-Then it likes to travel to the new joint implants.
-This puts you at higher risk for infection.
+As the dentist is working on your mouth, that bacteria gets into your bloodstream and travels to the new joint implants.
+This puts you at a higher risk of infection

 Dental work includes: